-For Summer schedule changes, please refer to the Summer Term 2022 academic calendar for specific dates pertaining to your Summer semester courses.
+For Summer schedule changes, please refer to the Fall Term 2022 academic calendar for specific dates pertaining to your Fall semester courses.

-Important academic dates for the Summer 2022 semester are available on the Office of the Registrar web page.
+Important academic dates for the Fall 2022 semester are available on the Office of the Registrar web page.

 VIEW YOUR DEGREE AUDIT FROM ACCESSPLUS